Subham-Kawdal-Github/Subham-Kawdal-Github/README.md

 - 👋 Hi, I’m @Subham-Kawdal-Github
 - 👀 I’m interested in development and innovating.
-- 🌱 I’m currently learning development(software and Web).
+- 🌱 I’m a Full Stack Developer proficient in both visual and logical part.
-- 💞️ I’m looking to collaborate on ......
+- 💞️ I’m looking to collaborate on any tech project that's exciting or shaping the future of tech
 - 📫 How to reach me email - subhamkawdal777@gmail.com